mdozmorov/MDgenomerunner/README.md

 `round_df` - round all columns with numerical values in a data frame

+`save_res` - A function to save a data frame or a matrix into an Excel file.
+Uses `openxlsx`

 ### GenomeRunner-specific main functions

 `gr_load_data` - loads enrichment analysis matrix(es) and remove non-informative enrichment results.